Restoration Druid Healing Easy Mode — Battle for Azeroth (BfA) 8.3

 Stat Choice for Restoration Druids

 Intellect is close in value to all secondaries, but each item level increase on a piece of gear will increase the amount of Intellect by a lot, thus making virtually any higher item level item an upgrade.
-The only exceptions are rings and necklaces.
+The only exceptions are rings.
 You generally want to equip higher item level ones, but there might be small exceptions for those within 5 item levels.
 Gem sockets are worth 10-15 item levels.
 You can also drop 15-20 item levels for a piece with Leech and 5 item levels for a piece with Avoidance; doing more is too much of a survivability loss to be worth it.

 Haste and Mastery are by far the strongest secondaries.
 Both are stronger than Intellect in small group content, thus making it a possibility to drop 10 item levels on pieces with both compared to pieces with neither.